How the internet works

 This is the last hurdle and it takes a whole team in an organisation to deploy websites, set-up version control work flows and clean up code with peer-reviews in the real world.

 Just by attempting to set these steps up and familiarising yourself with these tools gives you the destination you are headed for.
+This series is just to give you a flavour of all the tasks a developer has to perform and you will learn more in a bootcamp or if you choose to teach yourself with all the available online tools and courses in the market.

 If you got it done after several tries, amazing and good job.
 It all will get done in due course - stay calm and keep coding!